mob8607/container-queries/presentation/container-queries/slides.md

 ---

-... years went by and developers dealt with those limitations, everyone was living his life and people forgot what they really wanted.
+... years went by and developers dealt with those limitations, everyone was living their life and people forgot what they really wanted.

 ---